jitendradp/ABIS-OS-Beta/prisma/Doc.md

 # Prisma data model
-This schema is used as the main means for structured data storage on the ABIS platform.
+This schema is used as the core for the structured data storage on the ABIS platform.
 It stores system- as well as user-data and has a few main concepts which will be explained in detail throughout this document.

-We start by explaining all major types and then try to put them in perspective by discussing the principles behind this design and its use cases.
+We start by explaining all major entities (types) and then try to put them in perspective by discussing the principles behind this design and its use cases.

 ## Types
 * **User**
-A registered User.
-Represents a natural person.
-Stores personal details like the email-address, password hash, phone no., etc..
+A natural person can register an ABIS user account.
+All personal or secret details like the email address, password hash, phone number, etc.. are stored here.
 This type must only be used internally.
-Users interact with other Users via their Profiles.
+Users interact with other users through their profiles.

 * **Session**
 When a User successfully logged on, a session will be created.
 This type contains the bearer- and csrf-token for that session.
 These must be used with every api call that requires authentication/authorization.
 A Session is always bound to a Profile.
 When the User switches the Profile, a new Session must be established.

 * **Profile**
 Users can create multiple Profiles (and must at least have one).
 Profiles represent Users in Groups.
 A User could have e.g. a "private" and a "business" profile, both participating in different groups for different purposes.